RedHatInsights/insights-core/docs/what_is_insights_core.rst

   be heavily questioned

-Mappers
+Parsers
 -------

-- Mapper is properly documented per the :ref:`documentation_guidelines` and should include
+- Parser is properly documented per the :ref:`documentation_guidelines` and should include

    - Example input
-   - The resulting data structure represented by the mapper
+   - The resulting data structure represented by the parser
-   - Mapper usage is clear to a user with some knowledge of the domain without needing to examine the code itself
+   - Parser usage is clear to a user with some knowledge of the domain without needing to examine the code itself
    - Meaning and usage of an "empty" (falsy data object) is clear